 Clean the pumpkin: cut it in half, use a spoon to remove the seeds and the fibers and peel it.
 Dice the flesh of the pumpkin in small cubes with a side of about 1cm.

-Brown the shallot in a pan with the olive oil, then add the pumpkin, the rosemary and the nutmeg, and season with the salt and pepper.
+Brown diced shallot in a pan with olive oil, add the pumpkin, rosemary and a pinch of nutmeg, seasoning with salt and pepper.
 Stir-fry the pumpkin on high heat for about 5 minutes.

-Add the rice to the pan; toast it for 1 minute, still on high heat, carefully stirring the mixture to avoid it from burning.
+Add rice to the pan; toast it for 1-2 mins, carefully stirring the mixture to avoid it from burning.

-Pour in 3 to 4 spoons of broth, just about enough to cover the rice.
-Cook the risotto by continuously adding broth as it gets absorbed, stirring often and making sure that the mixture doesn’t get too dry.
+Pour in about 3 ladle of broth, just about enough to cover the rice.
+Cook risotto by continuously adding broth as it gets absorbed, stirring often and making sure that the mixture doesn’t get too dry.
 The total cooking time should correspond to the cooking time indicated for the kind of rice you are using (usually between 15 and 18 minutes).

-Once the rice has cooked through, turn off the heat and add the parmesan to the risotto; combine the two by stirring thoroughly and leave the risotto to rest for a whole minute.
-Add then the frozen butter and stir the risotto until the butter had melted, making the risotto creamier.
+Once rice has cooked through, turn off the heat. add Parmesan to risotto; combine the two by stirring thoroughly, add frozen butter and stir risotto until the butter had melted, making the risotto creamier.

-Serve warm, topped with freshly grated parmesan and rosemary leaves.
+Serve warm, topped with freshly grated Parmesan and rosemary.